AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/environment_settings.md

 ## Detecting Locale and Supported Locales

-If you want to find out the users current locale, the list of supported locales, or detect when the locale changes (ie: to set the language in your add-on), you can do so with the [`addOnUISdk.app.ui` object](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-ui/#locale) in the add-on SDK.
+If you want to find out the user's current locale, the list of supported locales, or detect when the locale changes (e.g., to set the language in your add-on), you can do so with the [`addOnUISdk.app.ui` object](/references/addonsdk/app-ui.md#locale) in the add-on SDK.
 A simple example is shown below.

 ### Example